Cameron Students posing for a picture on Campus

 Direct PLUS Loan

-• Non-need based loan available to graduate students and parents of dependent students
+• Non-need-based loan available to graduate students and parents of dependent students

-• Graduate must first use any unsubsidized loan offers (lower interest rate) before Plus loans will be processed
+• Graduate students must first use any unsubsidized loan offers (lower interest rate) before Plus loans will be processed

 First-Time Direct Loan Borrowers